rv2442/rv2442/README.md

-- 👋 Hi, I’m Rahul Vijan an Under-Grad in Electronics and Telecommunications at Xavier Institute of Engineering.
+- 👋 Hi, I’m Rahul Vijan, an Under-Grad in Electronics and Telecommunications at Xavier Institute of Engineering.
 - 👀 I’m interested in Architecting, Developing and, Integrating technologies in the following domains:
 >1.
-Cloud Computing
+Cloud
 >2.
 IoT / Embedded Systems
 >3.
 ML / DL
 >4.
 Networking
 - 🌱 I’m currently:
 >1.
-Developing an ADAS System using the Jetson Nano Development Kit (by Nvidia) with the help of Deep Learning.
+Developing an ADAS System using the Jetson Nano Development Kit (by Nvidia) using Deep Learning.
 >2.
 Developing an Android Application using Flutter which can play a video stream from an IoT Board using AWS IoT.
 >3.
 Upcoming Certifications: LPI: Linux Essentials, Az 204, Az 104, Az 305, AWS SSA.
 - 💞️ I’m more than happy to collaborate on any projects coming under the aforementioned domains